Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions

 where $k^{\mu}\equiv (\gamma \omega_{s},\gamma \omega_{s}v,0,0)$.
-Since the model is completely relativistic, the total energy of the moving version (\ref{fhi}) of the special solution (\ref{SxS}) is also zero.
-In fact, for the moving version (\ref{fhi}), as well as the static version (\ref{SxS}), all independent scalars $\mathbb{S}_{i}$ and ${\cal K}_{i}$ ($i=1,2,\cdots,12$) would be zero simultaneously.
-Thus, according to Eqs.~(\ref{eis1})-(\ref{eis12}), the energy density function and subsequently the total energy, independent of the velocity, are zero.
-However, based on all previous knowledge of numerical simulations about field evolutions in interactions, we can imply that having a rigid entity without any small deformation is generally impossible.
+Since the model is relativistic, the total energy of moving version (\ref{fhi}) of the special solution (\ref{SxS}) is also zero.
+In fact, for moving version (\ref{fhi}), as well as the static version (\ref{SxS}), all independent scalars $\mathbb{L}_{i}$ and ${\cal K}_{i}$ ($i=1,\cdots,12$) would be zero simultaneously.
+Thus, according to Eqs.~(\ref{eis1})-(\ref{eis12}), the energy density function and subsequently the total energy, irrespective of the velocity, are zero.
+However, based on all previous knowledge of numerical simulations about field evolutions in interactions, we can claim that having a rigid entity without any small deformation is generally impossible.
 In fact, the internal structure of any solitary wave solution would be slightly deformed in the interactions.
-Therefore, for the special massless solution (\ref{SxS}), the rest-mass (energy) is never absolutely zero.
-In other words, the variations of the fields $\delta R$, $\delta\psi_{j}$ ($j=1,2,3$), $\delta \theta$, do not remain zero in the interactions, hence $\delta{\cal K}_{i}$, $\delta\varepsilon_{i}$ ($i=1,2,\cdots,12$), and total energy are not absolute zero.
-Accordingly, since it is not really a rigid entity with absolute zero rest-mass, the effect of any interaction may cause its speed to approach the speed of light, but not exactly at the same speed as light.
+Therefore, for special massless solution (\ref{SxS}), the rest-mass (energy) is never absolutely zero.
+In other words, the variations of the fields $\delta R$, $\delta\psi_{j}$ ($j=1,2,3$), and $\delta \theta$ do not remain zero in the interactions; hence, $\delta{\cal K}_{i}$, $\delta\varepsilon_{i}$ ($i=1,\cdots,12$), and total energy are not absolute zero.
+Accordingly, it is not really a rigid entity with absolute zero rest-mass; therefore, the effect of any interaction may cause its speed to approach the speed of light, but not exactly reach it.